guzman-raphael/compareVersions/README.md

 # CompareVersions

-Semantic version "Greater Than or Equal To" m-function.
-Matlab function that will determine if a cell array of values is greater than or equal to a reference version.
+Semantic version comparison m-function.
+Matlab function that will compare a cell array of values to a reference version (default: greater than or equal to).

 ## Description

 C = compareVersions(A,B).
-Determine if a cell array of versions (A) is greater than or equal to a reference version (B).
-Returns a logical array (C) with elements set to logical 1 (true) where A is greater than or equal to B; otherwise, the element is logical 0 (false).
+Compare a cell array of versions (A) against a reference version (B).
+Default behavior is a greater than or equal to operation.
+Returns a logical array (C) with elements set to logical 1 (true) where A,B satisfy the operator `verCheck`; otherwise, the element is logical 0 (false).
 The test compares only the numeric part of each cell element delimited by period(.) i.e. semantic versioning.

 ## Tests